chronicleprotocol/documentation/docs/validators/upgrading-a-feed.md

 sidebar_position: 3
 ---

-# Upgrading a feed
+# Upgrading a Validator

-In order to upgrade a feed to the latest version, we will need to run a couple helm commands.
+In order to upgrade a validator to the latest version, we will need to run a couple helm commands.

 ## TL;DR